 BTEC qualifications are the vocational alternative to A levels.
 They are less exam-focused and more practical.
 They are offered in a wide range of subjects, although traditional independent boarding schools only run at most a very limited menu of courses, rarely going beyond sports, business, tourism and performing arts.
 BTECs lack the public kudos and awareness that A levels have – however university admissions tutors treat them favourably.
 They are assessed more continuously than A levels or the IB and for those pupils who do not thrive under exam pressure they should be viewed as an attractive alternative.

 The increasing variety of routes through sixth form creates a challenge for university admission tutors who seek to compare different types of pupils fairly.
-Oxford and Cambridge together with those applying for medicine or vet science at most universities can expect to face university admission tests in November of their Year 13.
+Applicants for Oxford and Cambridge and medicine or vet science at most universities can expect to face university admission tests in November of their Year 13.

 The range of choice to prospective sixth-formers risks appearing bewildering.
 It should be reassuring that universities and employers alike will continue to try to identify the best students whatever they have studied.
 Whatever the path chosen, the outcomes depend greatly on the student’s efforts.